newswim/start-react/README.md

 #### Some personal amendments...

 I've added `flow` as a development dependency to this project.
-To use it, just add `// @flow` to any file you want to type check, and then run `y flow`.
+To use it, just add `// @flow` to any file you want to type check, and then run `yarnpkg flow`.
+Pro-tip, I just alias `yarnpkg` to `y` :0

 ---
 (continued.)